 The two regressions presented in table 6 use counts of perfectly detected and declared events as the dependent variable.
-The first regression shows that the intensity of local commissions' monitoring activities have no significant impact on the quantity of automatic shut-downs reported by plant managers.
-On the contrary, the second regression shows a small but statistically significant effect of local monitoring intensity on the occurrences of unplanned uses of safeguard systems.
+The first regression shows that the intensity of local commissions' monitoring activities has no significant impact on the quantity of automatic shut-downs reported by plant managers.
+On the contrary, the second regression shows a